- Programme name: Nauru Economic and Climate Resilience Citizenship Programme (ECRCP), established under Act No. 15 of 2024.

 Budget-conscious investors with a strong primary passport.
 If you already hold an EU, UK, or US passport and your goal is a second citizenship for backup, business diversification, or peace of mind — Nauru delivers that at the lowest cost in the market.
 The 86 countries of visa-free access are supplementary to your existing travel document, not a replacement for it.

 Large families.
-The per-dependent cost structure (USD 4,000 per adult dependent under the promo pricing) makes Nauru the most economically efficient programme for families with three or more members.
+The per-dependent cost structure (USD 4,000 per adult dependent) makes Nauru the most economically efficient programme for families with three or more members.
 A family of five obtains five citizenships for approximately USD 113,000 all-in — roughly USD 22,600 per passport.
 No comparable programme comes close to that figure.

 Investors prioritising speed.
-At 3–4 months, Nauru processes faster than most Caribbean programmes (which average 3–6 months with some delays) and provides near-comparable speed to Vanuatu at a lower price point, though Vanuatu's DSP remains faster at 30–60 days.
+At 3–4 months, Nauru processes faster than most Caribbean programmes (which average 4–6 months) and provides competitive speed at a lower price point, though Vanuatu's DSP remains faster at 45–60 days.

 Pacific and Asia-Gulf business operators.
-For investors with active commercial operations in Singapore, Hong Kong, South Korea, or the UAE, a Nauru passport provides a separate travel document that can be used without disclosing a primary nationality — a practical consideration for some business contexts.
+For investors with active commercial operations in Singapore, Hong Kong, South Korea, or the UAE, a Nauru passport provides a separate travel document for use without disclosing a primary nationality — a practical consideration for some business contexts.

 Nauru is not the right choice for investors who need Schengen, US, UK, or Canada visa-free access as a primary requirement.
 For those needs, a Caribbean programme — particularly St. Kitts, Dominica, or Grenada — provides materially better passport utility, at higher cost.
 Mirabello Consultancy will always recommend the programme that matches your actual objectives, not the one with the highest margin.
 If Nauru is not the right fit for you, we will tell you and explain why.